alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 ## End of MongoDB Support

-**MongoDB** has switched to a [SSPL license](https://www.mongodb.com/licensing/server-side-public-license/faq), which legally prevents us from continuing to offer MongoDB database hosting.
+**MongoDB** has switched to the [SSPL license](https://www.mongodb.com/licensing/server-side-public-license/faq), which legally prevents us from continuing to offer MongoDB database hosting.
 Consequently, MongoDB databases will be removed during the migration, and no new ones can be created.

 However, you can [install and run MongoDB yourself]({{< ref "guides/mongodb" >}}). *MongoDB will no longer be managed by alwaysdata.*